 The Complete Communities initiative is developing Action Plans in five pilot neighborhoods.
 They are community-driven plans that identify vision, goals and actions to address community priorities.
 Residents, business owners, non-profit organizations, schools, churches, and more, are invited to attend!

-Sign-up for CC Newsletter emails to be the first to know about the upcoming rescheduled dates.
+Sign-up for CC Newsletter emails to be the first to know about upcoming meetings in your neighborhood.

 6:30 - 8:30 pm